eGax/TrenchBroom_xtras_plus/games_wip/Quake-II-RE/readme.md

 For LIGHT: (full) `light -emissivequality high -gamedir ../../ -path ../../baseq2/ -nostat -dirt -extra4 -world_units_per_luxel 8 -wrnormals -novanilla -lightgrid -lightgrid_dist 32 32 32 %*`<br>

-_These are what the final maps were compiled with._ Those are specific to his setup on his PC and won't work for everyone.
+_These are what the final maps were compiled with._ These are what the final maps were compiled with.

+Those are specific to Paril's setup on his PC and won't work for everyone (likely no one), without modification.

 ## Troubleshooting.